Clusters

 Once the transaction is submitted, you can check when the registration has been processed.
 An alternative method is pinging the getNameAvailability() function to see when the name becomes taken.

-const getStatus = await getTransactionStatus(signature);
+const getStatus = await clusters.getTransactionStatus(signature);

 console.log(getStatus.status) // finalized